RepreZen/Semoasa/README.md

 For example, an OpenAPI editor will usually have design-time knowledge of the OpenAPI specification, and _may_ make use of a JSON Schema that encodes some of this knowledge.
 Based on this knowledge, it can provide context-sensitive editing assistance and validation.
 But if the user adds extended properties with the `x-` prefix, the trail goes cold.
 Unless the editor has been designed with explicit prior knowledge of that specification extension, it can't tell the user what the extended property means, what kinds of values are expected, and whether that extension is even meaningful in this context.

-SEMOASA is a machine-readable format for specification extensions that provides a base level of structural and descriptive information, along with optional links to external resources for human-readable documentation.
-Like OpenAPI itself, specification extensions may have certain constraints and semantics that aren't captured in a schema or metadata descriptor; but the information carried in SEMOASA is sufficient to allow OpenAPI tools to provide a user experience much closer to what they provide for standard OpenAPI syntax.
+Semoasa is a machine-readable format for specification extensions that provides a base level of structural and descriptive information, along with optional links to external resources for human-readable documentation.
+Like OpenAPI itself, specification extensions may have certain constraints and semantics that aren't captured in a schema or metadata descriptor; but the information carried in Semoasa is sufficient to allow OpenAPI tools to provide a user experience much closer to what they provide for standard OpenAPI syntax.

 ## Use Cases

 ### Roles

-SEMOASA use cases involve interactions among systems or system implementors in different roles:
+Semoasa use cases involve interactions among systems or system implementors in different roles:
 * The _extension provider_ (or simply _provider_) defines one or more specification extension properties, and usually provides software that uses these properties.
 The provider may be a vendor, an open source software project, or a standards body (formal or informal).
-In this scenario, the provider may specify a URL as a _canonical source location_ to access the SEMOASA document.
+In this scenario, the provider may specify a URL as a _canonical source location_ to access the Semoasa document.
-* The _publisher_ exposes a SEMOASA document describing a single specification extension property or a _catalog_ of extension properties.
-The publisher may be an extension provider, publishing its own extension properties in a SEMOASA document.
+* The _publisher_ exposes a Semoasa document describing a single specification extension property or a _catalog_ of extension properties.
+The publisher may be an extension provider, publishing its own extension properties in a Semoasa document.
 Or it may be a _registry_, publishing a catalog of third-party extensions.
-* The _consumer_ is a software program that reads a SEMOASA document, and makes use of the specification metadata.
+* The _consumer_ is a software program that reads a Semoasa document, and makes use of the specification metadata.
 Consumers may be OpenAPI editors, validators, code generators, automated build tools, middleware integration modules, or other processors that work with OpenAPI documents.

 ### **Catalog Patterns**
 Publishers and consumers may want to exchange catalogs in different forms: